 Pre-recorded a news podcast about Jewish-Palestinian Living Room Dialogue initiatives in the USA, for Radio Salaam Shalom transmitting from Bristol, England.
 (Listen at 55min 55sec)

 Trained 10th grade youth with Dialogue experiences, including listening to Palestinian and Jewish narratives equally, at their weekend "Kesher Retreat" by invitation from leadership of the Center for Jewish Living and Learning (CJLL) of the East Bay Jewish Community Federation.

 Volunteered four adult facilitators - positive role models for Challenge Day helping students at McCaffrey Middle School in Galt, Calif. increase self esteem and personal power to shift negative peer pressure into positive peer support, and diminish bullying and other violence.

 Participated in creating the new U.S. National Peace Academy at the March 2009 Design Summit in Cleveland, Ohio, which will provide new resources of social science and human experience leading to unprecedented national security and global safety.
 (Photos)

-Facilitatted a one-hour, face-to-face Dialogue for the entire junior class -- 120 students and faculty of Mercy High School, Burlingame, California.
-(Photos)
+Facilitated a one-hour, face-to-face Dialogue for the entire junior class -- 120 students and faculty of Mercy High School, Burlingame, California.
+(Photos) and (More Photos)

 Provided the feature two-woman program for the American Association of University Women (AAUW) monthly program "Peace By Piece: Twop women share their stories about finding a way to end conflict in the Middle East one step at a time.